-How we use your pictures in external competitions, web, YouTube and social media
+…in external competitions, on the web, on YouTube and social media

-Information for Oldham PS Members from Christine Widdall, webmaster
+Information for Oldham PS Members from the webmaster – updated July 2024

 Pictures used in External Competitions

-We have an external competition bank on the upload portal and it helps us out enormously if you can upload your most successful competition images there and keep it up to date with the newest versions.
+We have an external competition bank on the competition upload portal and it helps us out enormously if you can upload your most successful competition images there and keep it up to date with the newest versions, deleting old versions.

-Opting out: if you do not wish to allow us to use your images, please contact the competition secretary.
+If you do not wish to allow us to use your images at all for external competitions, please contact the competition secretary.

 Pictures used on the OPS web site

 However, be aware that EXIF data can be stripped off or edited by unscrupulous persons.
 It is always possible to steal a picture from a web site, even when “right click/save as” is disabled.
-If it is displayed on a computer, it is in RAM and can be extracted.
+If it is displayed on a computer, it can be extracted.

 What size do we post at?

-We will post your images at 800 pixels on the longest side on web galleries or 600 pixels on the longest side if you prefer.
-We ask you to supply them to the webmaster at your preferred size and watermarked, if you wish, with your own copyright.
+We will usually post your images at 800 pixels on the longest side on web galleries.
+We ask you to supply them to the webmaster at that size and watermarked, if you wish, with your own copyright.
 For images used direct from the competitions, the output size is 800×600 pixels and the software adds the copyright information as a watermark.
+For competitions not uploaded to the portal (e.g. some club battles, a generic watermarked is sometimes used “Copyright Oldham PS member”).

 How else will we post your images?